 Instead of having your headquarters in a retail mall, you now have it in the form of an online website.

 Where your potential customer can come to search for a product, read reviews, and even make a purchase.

 All with a click on the mouse and without leaving the comfort of their home.

 But, why is website design so important?

-Good website styles retain a user’s attention, keeps them on your site longer, and ultimately provides them an experience so great that they not only choose to make a purchase, but return to do so again and again.
+Good website styles retain a user’s attention, keeps them on your site longer, and ultimately provide them an experience so great that they not only choose to make a purchase but return to do so again and again.